cryptobern/thetacrypt/design/pkcs8.md

 ## **PKCS #8 vs PKCS #12**

-These are two different specs, and pkcs12 is meant to bundle a key pair with a certificate and not to store a single pkcs 8 private key.
-While a pkcs12 formatted keystore is password protected, so should the stand alone PKCS#8 private key if at all possible.
-This also goes for a PKCS#1 private key.
+These are two different specs, and PKCS #12 is meant to bundle a key pair with a certificate and not to store a single PKCS #8 private key.
+While a PKCS #12 formatted keystore is password protected, so should the stand alone PKCS#8 private key if at all possible.
+This also goes for a PKCS #1 private key.
 Both private key formats should have a symmetric key encrypting them at rest.

-## **Definitions**
+## **X.509 Definitions**
 [X.509](https://www.itu.int/rec/T-REC-X.509-198811-S) defines the following fields, needed later in this document

     Certificate ::= SIGNED SEQUENCE {